 CORE COMPETENCIES AND ABILITIES:

-• Relate to and work effectively with, youth/young adults, staff, volunteers & organizational leaders
+• Relate to and work effectively with, youth/young adults, staff, & organizational leaders

-• Create and maintain volunteer program budget, and volunteer data report(s) as requested
+• Manage program budgets and develop program data and report(s) as requested

 • Identify & resolve problems in a timely manner & maintain an appropriate paper trial

-• Prioritize and plan work activities, use time efficiently, set goals and objectives, and develop realistic action plans with youth participants
+• Prioritize and plan work activities, use time efficiently, set team goals and objectives, and develop realistic action plans

 • Demonstrates accuracy and thoroughness, complete work in a timely manner, and monitor own work to ensure quality